List of criminal organizations in DC Comics: Jet-Bow Squad

 An Apokoliptian unit serving under Kanto.

 JLAxis

 On Earth-10 where Nazis rule the world, the Gerechtigkeitliga is their planet's Justice League.
 Its members include Overman, Brunhilde, Leatherwing, Hawkman, Hawkgirl, Flash, and Green Lantern.
 Post-Flashpoint, Earth-10's Justice League became the New Reichsmen which featured Overman, Overgirl, Brünhilde, Leatherwing, Blitzen, Martian, Underwaterman, Green Lantern, and Red Tornado.

 JLAxis in other media

 In the Arrowverse crossover event "Crisis on Earth-X", Dark Arrow is the Führer and leader of the New Reichsmen which includes Overgirl, Blitzkrieg, Black Arrow, and Siren-X.

 Joker League of Anarchy

 A group formed by Emperor Joker that included Bizarro #1, Ignition, Enigma, Bounty, Gravedigger Lad, Skizm, Lois Lane, Harley Quinn, Poison Ivy, and Scorch.

 K

 Kabuki Twins

 The Kabuki Twins are the Penguin's minions in The Batman.

 Kabuki Twins in other media

-They appear in The Lego Batman Movie.
+The Kabuki Twins appear in The Lego Batman Movie.